Enjoy literary events in Lancaster's Castle Quarter

 Academic Requirements

 2:1 degree in a related subject is normally required.
 We will also consider applications on an individual basis where you have a degree in other subjects, have a 2:2 or equivalent result or extensive relevant experience.
-You should clearly be able to demonstrate how your skills have prepared you for relevant discussions and assessments during postgraduate study.
+We ask that all applicants on this programme submit a sample of writing.

 Additional Requirements